-Rural crime is up and it’s a big worry for farmers.
-Did you know that rural crime costs the UK £49.9 million a year?
+Rural crime is a big concern for UK farmers.
+Did you know that rural crime cost the UK £49.9 million in 2018?

-Do not intervene if you see something suspicious, but take photos as evidence if it’s safe to do so?.
+So if you are out and about in the countryside, be observant and report odd, unusual or suspicious behaviour.
+Do not intervene if you see something suspicious, but take photos as evidence if it’s safe to do so.